Best books on learning how to draw is the topic of our blog post today!

 7. Drawing for the Absolute Beginner, by Mark Willenbrink, Mary Willenbrink

-For those venturing into the intricate world of realistic drawing, Mark and Mary Willenbrink’s Drawing for the Absolute Beginner is the beacon you’ve been seeking.
+For those venturing into the detailed world of realistic drawing, Mark and Mary Willenbrink’s Drawing for the Absolute Beginner is the beacon you’ve been seeking.
 While drawing might seem intimidating, this book breaks down the craft into digestible pieces, making it accessible and enjoyable.
 Starting from the absolute basics—like choosing the right materials and mastering the pencil grip—the Willenbrinks guide readers through more nuanced techniques, such as perfecting proportions, mastering perspectives, and creating compelling compositions.
-The hands-on exercises peppered throughout the book, culminating in detailed step-by-step demonstrations, ensure readers not only understand the concepts but can apply them confidently.
+The hands-on exercises peppered throughout the book, culminating in detailed step-by-step demonstrations, make sure readers not only understand the concepts but can apply them confidently.

 8. How to Draw: Easy Techniques and Step-by-Step Drawings for Kids, by Aaria Baid

-Crafted for the young and budding artist, Aaria Baid’s How to Draw melds imagination and technique, empowering kids to transform their visions onto paper.
+Crafted for the young and budding artist, Aaria Baid’s How to Draw melds imagination and technique, empowering kids to reshape their visions onto paper.
 Beginning with foundational drawing principles—like shading, perspective, and proportion—this guide takes its readers on an artistic voyage.
 From captivating magical creatures and animated cartoons to lifelike landscapes and portraits, children get a taste of a wide array of subjects, all while building on their skills.
-The book’s structured approach, characterized by straightforward instructions paired with detailed illustrations, ensures that each project feels achievable.
+The book’s structured approach, characterized by straightforward instructions paired with detailed illustrations, makes sure that each project feels achievable.

 9. Keys to Drawing, by Bert Dodson